DONOR OOCYTE PROGRAM

 How do I prepare?
 (Preparation of the Oocyte Recipient)

 The oocyte recipient will initiate the cycle with suppression of ovarian function.
 Typically, we use Depot Leuprolide acetate to accomplish this.
 Based on the date of your last menstrual period and the date of cycle initiation, the physicians will determine what date you will receive this injection.
 Women who are completely menopausal (FSH >50) or have no ovaries will not need the leuprolide injection.
 Approximately 4 days before your oocyte donor starts her hMG medication, you will start estrogen in the form of estrogen patches.
 After 12 days of estrogen, we will check the lining of the uterus by ultrasound.
 If the lining is a "triple line" pattern and measures greater than 8 mm, the uterus lining is considered optimal for implantation.
 If the lining has not developed adequately, changes in the medication doses will be made to get the uterus prepared.
-After this ultrasound is performed, you will stay on your estrogen patches every other day until you are told to start your progesterone injections.
+After this ultrasound is performed, you will stay on your estrogen patches every other day until you are told to start your progesterone capsules or injections.
 Typically, the progesterone injections start the day before the oocyte retrieval.
 No female oocyte recipients who have reached their 51st birthday will be accepted into our donor oocyte program.

 The day after retrieval the inseminated oocytes are studied for evidence of fertilization.
 To allow further cell division and growth, oocytes are cultured for another 24 to 48 hours before the resulting embryos are considered ready for transfer.
 We will discuss the condition of your embryos daily during the process and how many embryos will be transferred into your uterus.
 In general, we may transfer two to three embryos, depending on the embryo quality.
 The embryos are transferred to your uterus through the cervix using a special IVF catheter.